The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. These rights are

 - Authorized representatives of certain governmental agencies in connection with the audit and evaluation of federally supported education programs.

 - A court or in compliance with judicial order or lawfully issued subpoena.

 - Appropriate persons in the case of health and safety emergencies.

 - Directory information.
 This information will be routinely released unless the student files a request to block directory information release.
-The request to block the release of directory information must be submitted to the Registrar's Office and will be enforced 10 business days after the request is filed.
+The request to block the release of directory information must be submitted to One-Stop Student Services and will be enforced 10 business days after the request is filed.

 - date of birth